IngridOrnum/ca-css-frameworks-ingridornum/README.md

 2. Admin Profile Page:
 * Displays the logged-in user's name (static)
-  * Navigation the users blog page
+  * Navigation the users blog page.
-  * create or edit posts, latest posts, as well as view statistics.
-There is a dropdown menu for mobile users.
+  * Buttons to create or edit posts, view latest posts, as well as view statistics (currently non-functional).
   * Features a dropdown menu for mobile users.

 3. Feed Page: The feed page includes a visually appealing hero section, and sections for recommended destinations, posts by continent, and the latest posts where there is a unfunctional sort and search button.
 There is also a footer with a personalized description of the blog owner.